Ijen Crater: A Very Memorable Experience!

-When it goes out, the molten sulfur is as red as blood.
+When it comes out, the molten sulfur is as red as blood.

 Exploring The Crater Rim

-The view over the crater lake was mind blowing.
+The view over the Ijen crater lake was mind-blowing.
 We took a long while to enjoy that view and resigned ourselves to heading back to the path down the volcano.

 This volcano was for sure a highlight of my trip to Indonesia, and a highlight of my traveler’s life as a whole.
 There are always some places like that that strike you more than others.
 That’s for these moments that we travel after all, no?

 Back home, a few weeks later, I wore the same pants again.
-It had been washed a couple of time but there was still a slight sulfur smell!
-Eventually the smell vanished, but my memories of that place are not even close to fading away.
+It had been washed a couple of times but there was still a slight sulfur smell!
+Eventually, the smell vanished, but my memories of that place are not even close to fading away.

 Visualize on the map the precise locations of panoramas in the virtual tour to help you prepare for your trip to Kawah Ijen.